Ravo92/OpenVikings/README.md

 OpenVikings is a fan-made, open-source project that intends to become a fully compatible engine replacement for Funatics' iconic 2D platformer games.
 The project's goals include fixing the original games' bugs and also eventually providing a modding interface, alongside of course making it possible to study or use the engine for new projects.

+## License

+This project is licensed under the GNU General Public License v3.0.
+This means that you are free to use, modify, and distribute the code as long as you also release your modifications under the same license.

+You can read the full text of the GPLv3 in the [LICENSE](./LICENSE) file.

 ## Disclaimer

 This project is a reverse engineering effort of an old game originally developed by **Funatics Software** and published by **Daedalic Entertainment**.
 The purpose of this project is solely for educational and research purposes.